At Open Colleges students are responsible for sourcing and securing their own work placement.

-Your work placement will need to be undertaken in Australia at a workplace that has been approved by Open Colleges.
+Your work placement will need to be undertaken in Australia at a workplace, and with a suitably qualified supervisor, that has been approved by Open Colleges.

 Once you have a work placement, you'll do a series of prescribed tasks and activities over time, and at an appropriate standard, under the guidance of a qualified Workplace Supervisor.
 You'll record these tasks in a logbook and complete an attendance report.

-An Open Colleges Workplace Assessor will regularly interview you and your supervisor to check on your progress.
+An Open Colleges Workplace Assessor will set up check points with you and your supervisor to check on your progress.
 You might also need to create a workplace portfolio, which is used to collect evidence of your workplace experiences.

-For those who might need assistance in securing a work placement, there's plenty of support to help you along the way, including:
+For those who might need assistance in securing a work placement, there's support to help you along the way, including: